-- Bioptic driving rules vary across states and generate inconsistency, e.q.: - Different visual acuity requirements (most states require VA 6/12 to 6/20, but some allow 6/60 up to 3/60, often with restrictions) - Whether bioptics can be used to meet standards and pass tests (some states allow it, some don't and some are unclear) - o Restrictions vary for similar cases in different states (e.g. daytime only, max. speed, etc.)

-- Rules clearly define that candidates can use bioptics to meet visual acuity criteria - Candidates are holistically assessed by a team of multidisciplinary professionals - A comprehensive bioptic driving program is utilised to enhance training and safety, and includes pre-training on a simulator3 - Bioptic drivers undergo periodic visual and driving re-evaluations3 reality

-- A national bioptic driving framework was introduced in 2009 based on USA rules adapted to the Netherlands' - · Candidates are holistically assessed by a team of multidisciplinary professionals

-Specific rules are used to assess night time driving and apply restrictions as needed

-Takeaways for an Australian framework

-• A national framework should be introduced (e.g. in the Assessing Fitness to Drive guidelines) to increase consistency in candidate assessment and rules application

-- · Assessment guidelines should clearly define when bioptics can be used to meet criteria - A multidisciplinary approach should be used to holistically assess candidates - A structured bioptic training approach should be used to assess candidates throughout the process, enhancing safety - Periodic reviews ensure bioptic drivers are maintaining visual and driving proficiency

-- · Countries should draw on international cases to elaborate national frameworks - A multidisciplinary approach should be used to holistically assess candidates - Restrictions might be introduced based on functional capability and local conditions

-Introducing an Australian bioptic driving framework Bioptic Drivers Australia

-Sources: 1) Kelleher, Mehr & Hirsch, Motor Vehicle Operation by a Patient with Low Vision - Case Report, American Journal of Optometry and Archives of American Academy of Optometry (1971) 2) Chun, Cucuras & Jay Current Perspectives of Bioptic Driving in Low Vision, Neuro-Ophthalmology (2016) 3) Institut Nazareth et Louis-Braille, Bioptic Driving Program: Multidisciplinary rehab allowing low vision, Neuro-Ophthalmology (2016) 3) Institut Nazareth et Louis-Braille, Bioptic Driving Program: Multidisciplinary rehab allowing low vision patients to drive safely (2017) 4) van Damme & Melis-Dankers, A study of bioptic driving at night (n.d.)
+USA Canada Netherlands Framework in place Legal in one state in 1971 compared to 45 states in 2020 \checkmark Bioptics situation Bioptic driving was introduced in the 1970s and currently is regulated in 45 states^{1,2} Bioptic driving is allowed in Quebec and drivers from Manitoba, Northwest Territories, and Nunavut can also use bioptics to meet medical standards2 Minimum VA of 6/15 is required from all drivers3 Bioptic driving is regulated and includes users with a VA between 6/12 and 6/482 Key learnings Bioptic driving rules vary across states and generate inconsistency,2 e.g.: Different visual acuity requirements (most states require VA 6/12 to 6/20, but some allow 6/60 up to 3/60, often with restrictions) Whether bioptics can be used to meet standards and pass tests (some states allow it, some don't and some are unclear) Restrictions vary for similar cases in different states (e.g. daytime only, max. speed, etc.) Rules clearly define that candidates can use bioptics to meet visual acuity criteria3 Candidates are holistically assessed by a team of multidisciplinary professionals3 A comprehensive bioptic driving program is utilised to enhance training and safety, and includes pre-training on a simulator3 Bioptic drivers undergo periodic visual and driving re-evaluations3 A national bioptic driving framework was introduced in 20094 based on USA rules adapted to the Netherlands' reality Candidates are holistically assessed by a team of multidisciplinary professionals5 Specific rules are used to assess night time driving and apply restrictions as needed Takeaways for anew bioptic driving framework A national framework should be introduced to increase consistency in candidate assessment and rules application Assessment guidelines should clearly define when bioptics can be used to meet criteria A multidisciplinary approach should be used to holistically assess candidates A structured bioptic training approach should be used to assess candidates throughout the process, enhancing safety Periodic reviews ensure bioptic drivers are maintaining visual and driving proficiency Countries should draw on international cases to elaborate national frameworks A multidisciplinary approach should be used to holistically assess candidates Restrictions might be introduced based on functional capability and local conditions driving framework Bioptic Drivers Australia Sources: 1) Kelleher, Mehr & Hirsch, Motor Vehicle Operation by a Patient with Low Vision - Case Report, American Journal of Optometry and Archives of American Academy of Optometry (1971) 2) Chun, Cucuras & Jay Current Perspectives of Bioptic Driving in Low Vision, Neuro-Ophthalmology (2016) 3) Institut Nazareth et Louis-Braille, Bioptic Driving Program: Multidisciplinary rehab allowing low vision patients to drive safely (2017) 4) van Damme & Melis-Dankers, A study of bioptic driving at night (n.d.)
 5) Melis-Dankers et al. A Demonstration Project on Driving with Reduced Visual Acuity and a Bioptic Telescope System in the Netherlands, Visual Impairment Research (2008)